A complete guide to the Freshdesk supervisor role and rules

 Expert Verified

 If you're using Freshdesk to manage customer support, you've definitely seen the term "Supervisor" pop up.
-It's a popular helpdesk, especially for growing businesses, but this specific term can be a bit confusing.
+It's a popular and reliable helpdesk, especially for growing businesses, but this specific term can be a bit confusing.
 That’s because it actually refers to two different things: a user role for team managers and an automation feature for handling tickets.

 What is a Freshdesk supervisor?